Nethereum/Nethereum.eShop/README.md

 # Nethereum.eShop

 Nethereum eShop, a partially decentralised shopping cart based on https://github.com/dotnet-architecture/eShopOnWeb.
+The "IBuySpy" for Ethereum.

 ## Phase 1 Goals
 + Providing an out of the box solution for anyone to create an eShop integrated with Ethereum or use the infrastructure as a template for other solutions.